Kchaitanya30/Processing-Geographic-Data/Geoprocessing_Techniques_Assignment_2/README.md

 There are few redundant fields they are
 - objectid ( objectID is the software generated column created during joins and it is repeating ) Initially there is a objectid in the orginal township layer, it is same to the OBJECTID_1 and another objectid which is joined from the summary table (new_england_urbanized_areas_townships_2010_aeac84_idty_smry)
-- Both the objectid's can be removed
+- Both the objectid's are removed.

+Open Attribute table
+- Right click on the desired field
+- Delete field
+Output Description:
+Be careful with deletion

+Usage of AI
+explained what analaysis I have done and asked to check which fields can be removed in layer. belew are its suggestions
--
+  - Duplicate identifiers
+  - Geometry-related auto-fields (like Shape_Length, Shape_Area) if they’re redundant
+  - Raw calculation fields used to create your summaries (e.g., area in square meters for each land parcel, intermediate ratios).
+  - Temporary join fields created during the overlay/union process (like FID_1, Join_Count, etc.